-PROFILE: The Siebel Foundation is the private foundation of Thomas Siebel, who was first an executive in technology companies and later business investment.
+PROFILE: Created in 1996, The Siebel Foundation is the private foundation of Thomas Siebel, who was first an executive in technology companies and later business investment.
 The foundation seeks to “support projects and organizations that work to improve the quality of life, environment, and education of its community members.”
-It prioritizes funding for the homeless and underprivileged, educational and research programs, public health and energy solutions.
+It prioritizes funding for the homeless and underprivileged, educational and research programs, public health, and energy solutions.
 Siebel makes targeted grants, does not invite applications, and supports a limited number of initiatives.
 Of those grants, a number go to universities, some for science programs.

-You can search a database of Siebel Scholars here.
+New grantseekers can search a database of Siebel Scholars here.
 Profiles include a brief bio and a synopsis of each scholar’s work.